TDStrasser/Kookaberry-Accelerometer/README.rst

 The AccelLog.py script measures and logs 3-axis accelerations using the built-in accelerometer.

-The default parameters can be altered by editing the key parameters at the beginning of the script.
+The default parameters can be altered by editing the beginning of the script, as shown below.
 Any MicroPython editor, particularly **KookaIDE** or **Thonny**, or even a simple text editor can be used.

 The key parameters are: